vercel/terraform-provider-vercel/docs/resources/project_environment_variables.md

 ### Optional

 - `team_id` (String) The ID of the Vercel team.
 Required when configuring a team resource if a default team has not been set in the provider.
+- `upsert` (Boolean) Allow override of environment variable if it already exists.

 <a id="nestedatt--variables"></a>
 ### Nested Schema for `variables`